 New Orleans is one of the greatest food cities in the USA thanks to Cajun and Creole dishes like gumbo and jambalaya, great American sandwiches like po boys and muffalettas and desserts like beignets and bananas foster.
-But these aren’t the only great things to eat in New Orleans since soul food plays a pivotal role in the local food scene.
+But these aren’t the only great things to eat at New Orleans restaurants since soul food plays a pivotal role in the local food scene.

 We were happy to walk to Tremé in our quest to eat the dish dubbed “America’s Best Fried Chicken” and equally happy to burn off a few calories after our mission was accomplished.
 Living up to a worldwide reputation perpetuated by acolytes like the late Anthony Bourdain, Willie Mae’s chicken managed to be simultaneously crispy and slightly salty on the outside and moist and explosively juicy on the inside.

 Willie Mae’s Scotch House and its neighbor Dooky Chase’s have limited hours, but they’re not the only fried chicken places in town.
 Located in the heart of the fabled French Quarter, Coop’s Place serves outrageously tasty Cajun fried chicken to go with its popular jambalaya.
 This deep bench of fried chicken options should be no surprise – NOLA is the city where the Popeyes fried chicken chain started after all.